New York AG says Trump's company deceived banks and tax authorities - ExBulletin

 –Valued a Park Avenue condominium tower at $350 million, based on proceeds it could make from unsold units, even though many of those apartments were likely to sell for less because they were covered by the rent stabilization laws.

-Estimated an apartment rented to Ivanka Trump at $25 million, although she had an option to buy it for $8.5 million.
+Valued a rented apartment from Ivanka Trump at $25 million, although she had an option to buy it for $8.5 million.

 – Said in documents that his stake in an office building, 40 Wall Street, was worth between $525 million and $602 million, between two and three times the estimate made by appraisers working for lender Capital One.